Volvo Cars

-Volvo Cars (Volvo personvagnar, styled VOLVO in the company's logo) is a Swedish multinational manufacturer of luxury vehicles headquartered in Torslanda, Gothenburg.
+Volvo Car AB, trading as Volvo Cars (Volvo personvagnar, styled VOLVO in the company's logo), is a Swedish multinational manufacturer of luxury vehicles.
+Volvo is headquartered in Torslanda, Gothenburg.
 The company manufactures SUVs, station wagons, and sedans.
-The company's main marketing arguments are safety and its Swedish heritage and design.
+The company's main marketing revolves around safety and its Swedish heritage and design.

-Volvo Cars has been separate from its former parent conglomerate and producer of heavy trucks, buses, and construction equipment (among others) AB Volvo since 1999 when AB Volvo sold its automobile division Volvo Cars to Ford Motor Company.
-In 2010, Ford sold loss-making Volvo Cars to the company Geely.
-Volvo Cars was publicly listed on the Nasdaq Stockholm stock exchange in 2021, though Geely still retains majority ownership.
-Volvo Cars and AB Volvo both share the Volvo logo, and cooperate in running the Volvo Museum.
+Volvo Cars has been separate from its former parent conglomerate and producer of heavy trucks, buses, and construction equipment (among others) AB Volvo since 1999 when AB Volvo sold its automobile division Volvo Cars to Ford Motor Company for US$6.47 billion.
+On 28 March 2010, Ford sold Volvo Cars at a loss to Geely Holding for $1.8 billion; the deal closed in August 2010.
+Volvo Cars was publicly listed on the Nasdaq Stockholm stock exchange in 2021, though Geely Holding still retains majority ownership.
+Volvo Cars and AB Volvo share the Volvo logo, and cooperate in running the Volvo Museum.

-In March 2021, Volvo Cars announced that it would be a fully electric brand by 2030.
-In June 2021, Volvo Cars and Swedish battery developer and manufacturer Northvolt announced the intention to establish a 50/50 joint venture consisting of a battery gigafactory and R&D (research and development) center.
+In March 2021, Volvo Cars announced that it would be a fully electric brand by 2030, with vehicles sold exclusively online.
+In June 2021, Volvo Cars and Swedish battery developer and manufacturer Northvolt announced their intention to establish a 50/50 joint venture consisting of a battery gigafactory and R&D (research and development) center.
 In December 2021, it was revealed the battery R&D center would be located in Gothenburg.
 In February 2022, Gothenburg was also chosen as the location for the battery gigafactory.

 During 2021 and 2022, Volvo Cars transferred its hybrid engine research and production capabilities in Skövde and Zhangjiakou to Aurobay, in a joint venture with Geely.
+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.

-Volvo Cars owns 49.5% of Polestar and 30% of Lynk & Co.
+Volvo Cars owns 18% of Polestar and 50% of NOVO Energy (electric vehicle batteries), 100% of Zenseact (AD and ADAS software), and 100% of HaleyTek (Android-based infotainment systems).
+As of 2022, Volvo Cars has production plants in Torslanda in Sweden, Ridgeville, South Carolina in the United States, Ghent in Belgium, and Daqing in China.

 History

 1927–1999

 Volvo was founded upon the concept of safety in 1927, in Gothenburg, Sweden:

 The company was created as a subsidiary to SKF.
 Assar Gabrielsson was appointed managing director and Gustav Larson technical manager.

 The trademark Volvo (which is Latin for 'I roll') was first registered by SKF on 11 May 1915 with the intention to use it for a special series of ball bearing for the American market but it was never used for this purpose (however in the application for the trademark, it was also designated for the purpose of automobiles).
-The SKF trademark as it looks today was used instead for all the SKF-products.
+The SKF trademark as it looks today was used instead for all SKF products.
 Some pre-series of Volvo-bearings stamped with the brand name 'Volvo' were manufactured but never released to the market, and it was not until 1927 that the trademark was used again, now as a trademark and company name for an automobile.